wazix11/ptz-alv/README.md

 - Install Nodejs https://nodejs.org

+- Open the Code dropdown (green button) and click "Download ZIP".

+- Extract the files and move the folder to your desired location.

 - Run install.bat or "npm install" to install the Nodejs dependencies.

 - Create Twitch OAuth key to use within the server.